brianwatroba/soulbound/README.md

 Non-transferrable ERC1155 token standard for accomplishments, certifications, and proof of completion.

-Letting communities issue and govern their own "blue checkmarks".
+Empowering communities to govern their own "blue checkmarks".

 ## Access